zbzailab/Astroverse-i18n/src/content/posts/us/astro-pages.md

 This is my page, written in **fifth.**
 ```

-📚 Read more about [fifth](/en/guides/fifth-content/) in second.
+📚 Read more about [fifth](/en/guides/fifth-content/) in astro.

 ## HTML Pages

 Files with the `.html` file extension can be placed in the `src/pages/` directory and used directly as pages on your site.
-Note that some key second features are not supported in [HTML Components](/en/core-concepts/second-components/#html-components).
+Note that some key astro features are not supported in [HTML Components](/en/core-concepts/astro-components/#html-components).

 ## Custom 404 Error Page

-For a custom 404 error page, you can create a `404.second` or `404.md` file in `/src/pages`.
+For a custom 404 error page, you can create a `404.astro` or `404.md` file in `/src/pages`.

 This will build to a `404.html` page.
 Most [deploy services](/en/guides/deploy/) will find and use it.